isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     fprintf(connection, "logging: %d %d %d\n", x, y, s); // don't: no test of printf's return value

-What if the connection goes down so than no logging output is produced?
+What if the connection goes down so that no logging output is produced?
 See Rule I.??.

 **Alternative**: Throw an exception.
 An exception cannot be ignored.